opf/openproject/docs/user/text-formatting/README.md

 CKEditor usese widgets to display block elements such as images, tables, and other elements that are not inline.
 You can select most widgets by pressing on it - The only exception to that is the table widget, it has a little select knob at the top left to select the entire table.

 When you have a widget selected, you can remove or cut it.
-You can create a newline below it by selecting the widget and pressing `ENTER`, or a newline above it by pressing `SHIFT+enter`.
+You can create a newline below it by selecting the widget and pressing `ENTER` or `↓ (ARROW DOWN)`, or a newline above it by pressing `SHIFT+enter` or `↑ (ARROW UP)`.
 This is especially needed when the widget is the first or last element on the page to insert a line below or above it.

 ### Code Blocks